Tips for PHP Security

 Final Thoughts

-If your team needs help assessing the security of your PHP applications, Zend provides a security audit service that reviews your application for potential attack vectors, unpatched vulnerabilities, and then recommends steps to improve your overall application security.
+If your team needs help assessing the security of your PHP applications, Zend provides a security audit service that reviews your application for potential attack vectors, unpatched vulnerabilities, and then recommends steps to improve your overall PHP application security.
 Also be sure to check out our PHP LTS offering, which provides patches and bug fixes for EOL PHP versions.

 Back to top